Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Charcoal combustion is not 100% eco-friendly.
 Charcoal emits a higher amount of carbon dioxide than propane.
 However, the former is sourced from sustainable sources like the branches, twigs, and prunes of trees.
 Charcoals are of several types.

 But natural lump charcoals have a much lower rate of carbon emission.
 You can always go for electric grills but they are nowhere near to the efficiency of charcoal-powered grills.

 What Are the Disadvantages of Charcoal?

-I have already discussed about this topic to some extent in the previous sections.
+I have already discussed this topic to some extent in the previous sections.
 But there are a few more cons of grilling food at such a high temperature.